 - 1. Be original certificates or a notarized copy, - 2.
 Show grades received for each subject, and - 3.
-Be attested by the issuing school, the issuing board, and the UAE Ministry of Education.
+Be attested by the issuing school, the issuing board, and the UAE Ministry of Education (for Certificates from all the United Arab emirates except Abu Dhabi (attested from Abu Dhabi Educational Council)